ghachey/candy-basket/docs/source/user-guide.rst

-Mnemoniq has been developed by Dan McGarry and Derek Brien of the Pacific Institute for Public Policy (PiPP), Ghislain Hachey of Computer and Network Services, and Louise Shaxson of ODI.
+Mnemoniq has been developed by Dan McGarry and Derek Brien of the Pacific Institute for Public Policy (PiPP), Ghislain Hachey of Nuzusys, and Louise Shaxson of ODI.
 Feedback on the software, and on this manual, will be welcomed: we are keen to improve it based on people's experience of using Mnemoniq, and developers' ideas about what it could do better.

 Introduction
 ============